n1cfury/domain-reputation/README.md

 This tool is used to gather reputation information from multiple sources.
 This may be useful for gathering information on questionable sites..

 What you'll need for this tool:
+Virustotal API Key: You can obtain a public API key by setting up an account on Virustotal

 Additional modules you'll need to install:  senderbase, virustotal Both of these modules are are installed using pip
 	sudo python pip install senderbase